curtgrim2/On-Repeat-Tournament/README.md

 - In the future we can take the Spotify profile pictures and have them in the design in the gametime.html
 - Save who is top 4 and make a new table that checks for this in the database?
 - Make a table that saves past 12 winners (for the year?)
-- Improve Splash screen

 ### TASKS
+- Can Splash screen appear for duration of page loading?
+(Not based on specific amount of seconds)

-- Add another section in slide3 for time start and stop
+- Add another section in slide3 for notes/time start and stop
-- Show notes in results page